fairlearn/fairlearn/docs/user_guide/assessment.rst

 group label :math:`a \in A`, and we will want to know how the metric behaves for each group :math:`a`.
-To help with this, Fairlearn provides a class that takes an existing (disaggregated) metric function, like :func:`sklearn.metrics.roc_auc_score` or :func:`fairlearn.metrics.false_positive_rate`, and applies it to each group within a set of data.
+To help with this, Fairlearn provides a class that takes an existing metric function, like :func:`sklearn.metrics.roc_auc_score` or :func:`fairlearn.metrics.false_positive_rate`, and applies it to each group within a set of data.